Kent, DA3 8ND

 If no improvement is seen after 8 weeks, retake the history of leakage to make sure you understood it correctly the first time.

 - If you still suspect an overactive bladder, offer treatment with an antimuscarinic drug.
-If this doesn't work, offer specialist referral.
+If this doesn't work, Offer treatment with Mirabegron which works by an alternative mechanism (but caution if hypertension).
+If this is ineffective offer specialist referral.

 - If you still suspect genuine stress incontinence and no improvement has occurred, offer specialist referral.
-If some improvement has been seen, advise continuing the exercises and offer Duloxetine.
+If some improvement has been seen, advise continuing the exercises and consider Duloxetine.

 - If you aren't sure what is causing the incontinence, offer specialist referral.